NateBatchelder/homework-1/README.md

 ## Acknowledgments

 * Hat tip to the study group
-* The instructors
+* The instructors for their paitentce and availability
-* "Haters are my motivaters"
-work-1